accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functionalities that allow you to transmit (send content to another terminal for example), convert or record temporal media.
+1. Identify the functionalities that allow you to transmit (send content to another terminal for example), convert or record time-based media.
 1. Perform each functionality (transmit, convert and save).
 1. For each of the media resulting from the functionality, evaluate:
 - if the subtitles are still present;